Alansdjn/secure-robotic-delivery-system-pub/README.md

 ### Ⅰ. Environmental requirements:

 Table 1 shows the implementation environment of the proposed scheme.
 We use two laptops as the client and the server, and Turtlebot3 as the robot.
-Here, a Macbook with MacOS 11.04 is used as a client, we install Ubuntu 18.04 on the server and Ubuntu mate 18.04 on the robot.
-Ubuntu 18.04 can be download from the [TurtleBot offical website](https://emanual.robotis.com/docs/en/platform/turtlebot3/sbc_setup/).
+Here, a Macbook with MacOS 11.04 is used as a client, we install Ubuntu 18.04 on the server and Ubuntu 18.04 on the robot which can be download from the [TurtleBot offical website](https://emanual.robotis.com/docs/en/platform/turtlebot3/sbc_setup/).
 The ROS we choose melodic, althouth we do not use ROS in out project.
 This is because the bounded OS supports the 3rd party libraries used in this project.
 All implementions in the experiment were developed using python based on the pytorch framework.  _virtualenv_ is utilized for building the Python 3 virtual environment in three devices, and the Python version is 3.7.
 Training and testing were carried out on the High Performance Computing (HPC) platform in the University of Sheffield, running on NVIDIA K80 GPU.
 The utilized datasets are listed in previous section.

 ![](https://github.com/Alansdjn/secure-robotic-delivery-system-pub/blob/main/images/tab1.png)